dnhushak/Rsync-Plus/README.md

 * Move the repo to any out-of the way location you like.
 * Open up a terminal, navigate to said location, and execute ```sudo bash setup.sh```

 The setup script simply adds a line into your crontab to execute the backup script once an hour.
-If you're [cron](http://linux.die.net/man/1/crontab) savvy, you can scip this installation step and setup your own custom schedule.
+If you're [cron](http://linux.die.net/man/1/crontab) savvy, you can skip this installation step and setup your own custom schedule.

 There you go, you are now set up!